Brooke Oliver-Hempenstall, MA, LPC

 In my role as Director of Sexual Aggression Services, I oversee the student advocacy organization SAPA.
 I also offer confidential services and consultation regarding sexual aggression for the campus community.
 Additionally, I offer limited individual counseling to those effected by sexual aggression through the Counseling Center.

 SAPA Dedicated Counselor, Counseling Center

-My experience with sexual aggression began and expanded during my nine years working with SAPA and Sexual Aggression Services.
+My experience with sexual aggression began and has expanded during my eleven years working with SAPA and Sexual Aggression Services.
 Throughout my time in this field I have worked to improve the advocacy services provided by SAPA as well as within the campus & community to build better connections and unified survivor-centered approaches.
 I earned both my Bachelor of Science in Family Studies and Master of Arts in Professional Counseling from CMU.

 In my role as a counselor, I offer individual sessions and support groups exclusively focused on the issues of sexual aggression through the Counseling Center

 .
 It is my belief that providing an environment of trust and a sense of safety are of vital importance to a developing a successful counselor- client relationship.
 No two people share the exact same experiences, and I welcome the opportunity to work with each individual as they work along their own chosen path.